Cloud monitoring guide: Monitoring strategy for cloud deployment models

 Private cloud monitoring

 You can achieve holistic monitoring of Azure Stack with System Center Operations Manager.
 Specifically, you can monitor the workloads that are running in the tenant, the resource level, on the virtual machines, and the infrastructure hosting Azure Stack (physical servers and network switches).

 You can also achieve holistic monitoring with a combination of infrastructure monitoring capabilities that are included in Azure Stack.
 These capabilities help you view health and alerts for an Azure Stack region and the Azure Monitor service in Azure Stack, which provides base-level infrastructure metrics and logs for most services.

 If you've already invested in Operations Manager, use the Azure Stack management pack to monitor the availability and health state of Azure Stack deployments, including regions, resource providers, updates, update runs, scale units, unit nodes, infrastructure roles, and their instances (logical entities comprised of the hardware resources).
-This management pack uses the Health and Update resource provider REST APIs to communicate with Azure Stack.
-To monitor physical servers and storage devices, use the OEM vendors' management pack (for example, provided by Lenovo, Hewlett Packard, or Dell).
+This management pack uses the health and update resource provider REST APIs to communicate with Azure Stack.
+To monitor physical servers and storage devices, use the OEM vendors' management pack (for example, provided by Lenovo, HPE, or Dell).
 Operations Manager can natively monitor the network switches to collect basic statistics by using SNMP.
 Monitoring the tenant workloads is possible with the Azure management pack by following two basic steps.
 Configure the subscription that you want to monitor, and then add the monitors for that subscription.